stellagiatsou/stellagiatsou/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on my personal website
+- 🔭 I’m currently working on my personal website and doing my thesis

 - 🌱 I’m currently learning more about Adobe Illustrator & Figma

-- 🌱 I’m reading about HTML5, SEO and Google Analytics
+- 🌱 I’m reading about JavaScript

-- 😄 My goal by January 2023 is to have full knowledge of HTML, CSS & JavaScript languages

 - 📫 How to reach me: <b><a href="mailto:stelagiatsou@gmail.com" target="_blank"> stelagiatsou@gmail.com </a></b>

-- ⚡ Fun fact: I did my internship as a Junior Frontend Developer using HTML, CSS, JavaScript, Bootstrap & Figma but knowledge never stops!
+- ⚡ Fun fact: I did my internship as a Junior Frontend Developer using HTML, CSS, JavaScript, Bootstrap & Figma

 <br>